alirezarezaeikalat/session-authentication-concepts/readMe/readMe.txt

   Tokens are not stored in server sides.
   Tokens can be opaque or self-contained
-  Tokens exposed to XSS attacks
+  Tokens exposed to XSS attacks, because they are in local storage, and local stroges are
+    prone to js use, and they contain user information, but cookies can secure with flags like HTTP-ONLY

-7. Example of Json Web Tokens:
+7. Example of Json Web Tokens for the response in header:

+    HTTP/1.1 200 OK
     Content-type: application/json
     Authorization: Bearer kljf,dlahj;afd...